sylvainvillet/astro-catalog/README.md

 All other objects default to **1 × 1** cells and are auto-placed.

-You can customize this layout in `messier-catalog.py` inside the `messier_layout` dictionary, as well as their Caldwell counterparts.
+You can customize the Messier and Caldwell layouts in `user_settings.py` by adding, removing or modifying rows.

 ---